generaliinformatik/genvoy/README.md

     hooks/all-{repository name}
     hooks/all

+In addition, it is possible to define with so-called child hooks.
+These only have to correspond to the file names of the parent hook in the prefix and can be extended by further functions.
+These act as own scripts, but are called with the event of the parent hook.
+Sorting by the file name determines the execution sequence.
+All files that have the execution flag are included as child hooks - so please make sure that the correct flag is set in the file properties.

+The following exemplary possibilities (extract) exist to extend the parent hooks with additional child hooks:

+    hooks/{event}-{repository name}-{branch}+function1
+    hooks/{event}-{repository name}function1
+    hooks/{event}_function1
+    hooks/all-{repository name}-{branch}function1
+    hooks/all-{repository name}.function1
+    hooks/all-1-function1
+    hooks/all-2-function2

-**Note:** All hooks that are interpreted as matching are called one after the other, so different actions can be performed on an single event.
+**Note:** All hooks that are interpreted as matching are called one after the other.

 The application will pass to the hooks the path to a JSON file holding the payload for the request as first argument.
 The event type will be passed